Hoekz/JS-TDD-201/README.md

 # JavaScript TDD 201

 The goal of this course is to dive deeper into the particulars of testing in JavaScript.
+This course was created with and is intended to be consumed with [learnit](https://www.npmjs.com/package/learnit).

+If you do not want to use `learnit`, the basic structure of this course is that each module is represented as a branch in git, each chapter is then a branch off of a module, and each step is a labeled commit in the chapter branch.
+Each folder in the project corresponds to a module and, when on the respective branch, has a markdown file that is effectively a script for `learnit`.
+If you navigate to the top of a branch using `git checkout <module>-chapter-<chapter>`, you should be able to view the full script of that chapter, which will contain references to the relevant files.

+If you are using `learnit`, the recommended setup is to use 3 terminal windows or tabs, one for the instructor (`learnit start`), one for relevant code snippets (`learnit output snippets`), and one for commands (`learnit output commands`).

+Below is a breakdown of the modules and chapters included.

 ## General Timing (Complete)